zapabob/ROCm/README.md

 ### Hotfix release ROCm 2.7.2

-This release is a hotfix release for ROCm release 2.7.2, and addresses the defect mentioned below.
-The features and enhancements as mentioned in [ROCm 2.7](#new-features-and-enhancements-in-rocm-27) remain relevant to ROCm release 2.7.2 as well.
+This is a hotfix release for ROCm release 2.7.2.

 #### Defect fixed in ROCm 2.7.2

-##### Upgrade from older ROCm release to ROCm2.7.2 related defects has been fixed.
+##### A defect in upgrades from older ROCm release has been fixed.

 ### Hotfix release ROCm 2.7.1